Audit Committee

 9.2 review any financial information contained in other publicly disclosed documentation,

-9.3 review and challenge where necessary management’s assessment of the Nationwide’s Financial Position and Prospects and Directors’ Risk Assessment; and
+9.3 review and challenge where necessary management’s assessment of the Society's Financial Position and Prospects and Directors’ Risk Assessment; and

-9.4 where the Committee is not satisfied with any aspect of the proposed financial reporting, it shall report its views to the Board.
+9.4 where it is not satisfied with any aspect of the proposed financial reporting, it shall report its views to the Board.

 Non-Financial Reporting